Bandits kill 8, kidnap district head, 6 others in Niger – Daily Trust

 In Madaka, although no life was confirmed lost, bandits were said to have looted property and rustled cows even as many people were displaced.

-The state government said its collaborating with the security agencies in tackling the menace.
+The state government said it is collaborating with the security agencies in tackling the menace.

-Governor Abubakar Sani Bello in a statement by his Chief Press Secretary, Mrs. Mary Noel Berje said security operatives are already combing the areas with the view to fishing out the bandits.
+Governor Abubakar Sani Bello in a statement by his Chief Press Secretary, Mrs. Mary Noel Berje said security operatives are already combing the areas with a view to fishing out the bandits.

-“Niger state government is working along side security agencies in the state to stem the bandits activities at the flash points, so as to bring succour and peace to the affected and surrounding communities
+“Niger state government is working alongside security agencies in the state to stem the bandits’ activities, so as to bring succour and peace to the affected and surrounding communities.

-“The State Government is aware that the bandits are crossing over from neighboring states such as Zamfara and Kaduna axis to Allawa and Erena axis and from Brini-Gwari adjacent Kamuku National Park, we will do everything to stop their migration into the state,” the statement noted.
+“The State Government is aware that the bandits are crossing over from neighboring states such as Zamfara and Kaduna axis to Allawa and Erena axis and from Birnin-Gwari Kamuku National Park.
+We will do everything to stop their migration into the state,” the statement noted.